 To exit from DOSBox, simply type and hit ENTER:

-Hope you get the basic usage of DOSBox.
+Hope you learned the basic usage of DOSBox.

 Let us go ahead and install some DOS programs and games.

-~/dosgames , the first one for storing programs and latter for storing games.
+~/dosgames.
+The first directory is for storing programs and latter for storing games.

 $ mkdir ~/dosprograms ~/dosgames